jhe2/gmu/README.txt

 Please note: Most of the following options can be changed through the Gmu setup tool (up to Gmu version 0.6.3) without editing the config file.
 In the 0.7.0 and later series the setup tool is currently not available.
+Versions after 0.9.1 once again include a setup dialog for changing many of the available options.

 Supported options:

-* DefaultFileBrowserPath
+* Gmu.DefaultFileBrowserPath

 You can use this to define the path where the file browser will start.
 It is set to "." by default, which is the